How to Visit Sydney’s National Parks by Public Transport

 - Monument Track: A walking track that takes you past several monuments and plaques, including a monument to Captain Cook.
 It provides a good overview of the history of the area.

-- Visitor Centre: Located in the park’s Kurnell area, the visitor centre offers interpretive displays of the area’s cultural and natural history, including the first contact between the Aboriginal people and the crew of the HMS Endeavour.
+- Visitor Centre: Offers interpretive displays of the area’s cultural and natural history, including the first contact between the Aboriginal people and the crew of the HMS Endeavour.

-- The Meeting Place: An area that includes several outdoor sculptures and installations representing the Aboriginal and European perspectives on the landing of the Endeavour.
+- The Meeting Place: Outdoor sculptures and installations representing the Aboriginal and European perspectives on the landing of the Endeavour.

-- Cape Solander: Named after naturalist Daniel Solander, this spot is one of Sydney’s best whale-watching areas.
-A lookout has been established here, which provides panoramic views of the ocean and the migration path of whales between May and November.
+- Cape Solander: Named after naturalist Daniel Solander, this is one of Sydney’s best whale-watching areas.
+A lookout provides panoramic views of the ocean and whale migration path between May and November.

 - Banks-Solander track: A short track (1 km return) where you can see some of the native plants first documented by Cook’s botanists, Joseph Banks and Daniel Solander.